AdorableRedPanda/di-react-redux/README.md

 The diagram of relations doesn't require any comments
 ![react app relations diagram](img/after_relations.png)

-In conclusion - following SOLID principles, using Context, and avoiding using store instance in every component, your codebase will become more manageable, reusable, and scalable.
+In conclusion - following SOLID principles, using Context, and avoiding usage of store instance in every component, your codebase will become more manageable, reusable, and scalable.

 While some developers may find the topics covered in this article to be obvious, I hope that others